 Some dentists recommend Byte and some don't.
 All dentists would agree that if you have complicated malocclusion, you should get in-office orthodontic treatment.
 At-home aligners are only meant for mild cases where slight adjustments are needed.

 Are Byte aligners safe?

-As long as you follow the instructions, and make sure to notify your Byte orthodontist if you think something is going wrong, Byte aligners, as well as most at-home aligners are indeed safe.
+Byte aligners are safe as long as you follow the instructions, do your regular check-ins, and make sure to notify your Byte orthodontist if you think something is going wrong.

 Do Byte aligners really work?